 Some of the best studied, and most effective probiotic strains are bacteria in the Lactobacillus genus.
 These beneficial bugs are key ingredients in probiotic supplements, and fermented foods such as yogurts or kimchi.

-Another study on PCOS in rats showed that supplementation with a general Lactobacillus probiotic helped rebalance out-of-whack estrogen and testosterone levels.
+Another study12 on PCOS in rats showed that supplementation with a general Lactobacillus probiotic helped rebalance out-of-whack estrogen and testosterone levels.
 Oral probiotics may also be a very effective way to balance your vaginal microbiome as well.
-Taken together, Lactobacillus acidophilus and Lactobacillus rhamnosus could help improve microbiome diversity in the vagina, potentially protect against bad bacteria like E. coli, and may even reduce itching and discharge.
+Taken together, Lactobacillus acidophilus and Lactobacillus rhamnosus could help improve microbiome diversity13 in the vagina, potentially protect against bad bacteria like E. coli, and may even reduce itching and discharge.

 It’s pretty amazing that supporting your microbiome with the right bugs could actually heal symptoms that researchers previously thought were controlled only by hormones.
 This opens up a whole new possibility of going after menopausal symptoms with probiotic supplementation, before jumping straight to hormone replacement therapy.